-Sure, working in your retirement years can help you delay tapping into your savings, but many retired-aged folks choose to work in destination locations as a way to travel, meet people, have fun and gain new experiences!
+Sure, working in your retirement years can help you delay tapping into your savings, but many retirees choose to work in destination locations as a way to travel, meet people, have fun and gain new experiences!

-Roughly 20% of the job seekers on CoolWorks.com fall into the retirement age bracket, and whether they’re looking for a fun way to see new places and do something different for just one season, or they are pursuing a DIY encore career quilted together by various seasonal jobs in different states, national parks or industries, one of the most important things you should realize from the start is that you are not alone!
-There is a vibrant community of job seekers in their second half of life that seek out and enjoy seasonal jobs!
-Not only are there people like you out there working seasonal jobs, but people in their second half of life are popular candidates amongst seasonal employers and recruiters for their maturity and life experience.
+Roughly 20% of the job seekers on CoolWorks.com fall into the retirement age bracket, so one of the most important things you should realize from the start is that you are not alone!
+Whether you’re looking for a fun way to see new places and do something different for just one season, or you’re pursuing a DIY encore career quilted together by various seasonal jobs in different states, national parks, or industries, there is a vibrant community of job seekers like you, in the second half of their life who are seeking and enjoy seasonal jobs!
+Also, it’s important to know that people in their second half of life are popular candidates amongst seasonal employers and recruiters for your maturity and life experience.

 Here are a few of our favorite reasons to consider exploring seasonal jobs: